Raj-Gurjar/Mini-Loan-App/README.md

 ## How to Run the code:

 - Should have Nodejs app installed in your system.
-- Should have the MongonDB Atlas/Compass or MONOGO_URL for database storage.
+- Should have the MongonDB Atlas/Compass or MONGO_URL for database storage.

 Clone the repository: